jrosilam/hockey_schedule_scrape/README.md

 # To-Do
 - [ ] Make job to run every morning.
 - [ ] Update cal for old games showing scores
+- [ ] Update cal for Team A vs. Team B and/or Team A @ Team B.
 - [ ] Streamline Calendar generation for new users.
 - [ ] finish new user section.